cjhang/dive-into-astropy/README.md

 # dive-into-astropy
-A coarse introduction on how to using Astropy to release your hands when do astrophysics and astronomy research
+A coarse introduction on how to using Astropy to release your hands when doing astrophysics and astronomy research

 # How to use
 In order to run all the cells in this notebook, you need have the following packages installed,

 ```text
 jupyter >= 1.0.0
 astropy >=3.0.1